Feroz455/USTM-ALL-P/README.md

 > **[https://sting.sdu.edu.tr](https://sting.sdu.edu.tr)**

-The project is ongoing and new outputs are regularly added.
-The project website is the authoritative source for citation information, BibTeX entries, and data access requests.
+New outputs (publications, datasets) are regularly added.
+The project website is the authoritative source for citation information and data access requests.

 ---